tempestdx/cli/README.md

     github.com/stretchr/testify/require

-Before running the tests, make sure to grab all of the package's dependencies:
+Before running any tests, make sure to grab all of the package's dependencies:

     go get -t -v ./...